 Queens Garden & Navajo Combination

-How to Hike It
+How to Hike the Queen's/Navajo Combination

 Wall Street Winter Closures

 The Two Bridges side of the Navajo Loop is open year-round, however the Wall Street side is closed in months when precipitation combines with freezing overnight temperatures.
-This combination is possible year-round, but visitors should use the Two Bridges side in winter.

 Elevation Profile of the Queen's Navajo Combination Loop